 Whether you already have an ISA or you’re thinking about applying for one, we round up 10 things to keep in mind to make sure you get the most out of your money.

-1. Thinking ISAs are no longer important
+1. ISAs are still important

 The big advantage of cash ISAs has always been that the interest you earn is tax-free.

 However, as of 6 April, 2016, basic rate taxpayers have been able to earn £1,000 of savings interest a year in any savings account tax-free, while higher rate taxpayers can earn £500.